Amber Marshall (actress)

-Amber Marshall (born June 2, 1988) is a Canadian actress, singer, and equestrian.
-She has appeared in several television films and series, most notably as Amy Fleming in the long-running CBC/Up TV series Heartland.
-For her performance in the series, Marshall won the inaugural Canada's Screen Star Award at the 1st Canadian Screen Awards.
+Amber Marshall (born June 2, 1988) is a Canadian actress most known for portraying the central protagonist Amy Fleming in the long-running CBC Television series Heartland.
+For her performance in the series, Marshall was voted by public as Canada's Screen Star at the 1st Canadian Screen Awards.

 Early life

 Marshall was born and raised in London, Ontario.
 A former veterinary assistant, Marshall has been riding horses since she could walk and says that the two things she loves the most are "acting and horses".
+However, for Heartland she had to learn Western riding as compared to the English riding she had grown up with.

-Marshall attended Lester B. Pearson School for the Arts, starting to act at the early age of 11; growing up, she went to the Original Kids Theatre Company.
+Marshall attended Lester B. Pearson School for the Arts, starting to act at the early age of 11; growing up, she went to the Original Kids Theatre Company, her experiences at which she credits towards her subsequent success.

 Career

 Marshall made her acting debut in 2000 in a television series called Super Rupert.
 The following year, she starred in an episode of Twice in a Lifetime.
 She next performed in the television series Doc (2002) and Dark Oracle (2004), and in the television film The Christmas Shoes (2002).

 In 2003, she was nominated for a Los Angeles-based Young Artist Award for Best Performance in a TV Movie, Miniseries or Special for Leading Young Actress for The Elizabeth Smart Story, a movie-of-the-week based on the true story of the 2002 kidnapping of Utah teenager Elizabeth Smart.
+A review in People magazine praised Marshall for being effective in the title role.